v0idDE/game-template/README.md

 - Input Mapping: The DMI-CADE uses a keyboard encoder to register inputs.
 Each button or joystick press is equivalent to pressing a button on the keyboard.
 For your game to be playable on the system, it should use these button mappings: <details><summary><ins>Click To Expand</ins></summary><p>![keymappings-visual](https://user-images.githubusercontent.com/43704691/164091979-716a03a4-9953-43c9-adf7-71561710b010.jpg)</p></details> (Written form [here](../../wiki/Input-Mapping))

 - Menu Navigation: If your game has a menu (e.g. for game mode selection or pausing) keep in mind that it must be controllable with the [available Inputs](../../wiki/Input-Mapping) i.e. with keyboard inputs.
-- Mouse Cursor: Since the DMI-CADE does not use mouse inputs but is build on Ubuntu, in the current systems version a pointer will be visible if your application does not hide it.
+- Mouse Cursor: Since the DMI-CADE does not use mouse inputs but is build on Ubuntu, in the current system version a pointer will be visible if your application does not hide it.
 It is recommended that your game hides the mouse cursor.

 ### Fullscreen
 Your application must run in fullscreen mode when started.